-On the project day Christian Lystbæk gives pieces of good advice on writing an academic project and on cooperation with companies for better and worse.
+On the project day Christina Uldum gives good advices on writing an academic project and on cooperation with companies for better and worse.
 You will have the chance to get clarified potential more general moot points, which may have arisen since your enrolment for the project.

 In connection with the project day, a former student shares his/her experiences, tells about how he/she handled the process and answers questions.

 The project day will take place 31 January 2023, 9-12, room 2002.

 You can enclose appendices where you find it necessary to include extra material such as (but not limited to):

 The thesis is evaluated solely on the basis of the contents of the main thesis and therefore the main thesis must be a complete and meaningful document independent of the appendices.